thatlazyindian/thatlazyindian.github.io/README.md

-# thatlazyindian.github.io
+# personal-website
-This is Nakul Agrawal's personal website.
+This repository contains files for my personal website.